New farmworker housing project emerges in Sunnyside amid labor and immigration shifts

 A hotel in central Washington is being converted to a temporary home for farmworkers as a change in federal law makes it easier to pay them less.

 According to Yakima County records, the Sunnyside FairBridge Inn & Suites was sold Dec.
-9, 2025, for $2.9 million dollars to Central Valley Housing LLC, managed by Stevan Galich, a Chicago native.
+9 for $2.9 million to Central Valley Housing LLC, managed by Stevan Galich, a Chicago native.
 A website tied to the property describes it as “dependable group housing that supports seasonal and H-2A workers with practical bunkbed accommodations and self-service kitchens.”

 This follows policy changes last year that would allow employers to deduct housing costs from H-2A worker paychecks.